iterative/dvc.org/content/docs/user-guide/experiment-management/persisting-experiments.md

 Now, if you list the experiments again with `dvc exp show`, you'll see that the workspace contains the experiment with `my_param` of `2` and corresponding `auc` value.

-You can use standard Git commands to add, commit and push to a Git repository.
+You can now use standard Git commands (e.g. `git add/commit/push`) to version this experiment directly in the <abbr>repository</abbr>.
-DVC will take care of the artifacts added to DVC cache, and the rest (params, code, text files) will be pushed the Git repository.
+DVC-tracked data and artifacts are already in the DVC cache, and the rest (params, code and config files, etc.) can be stored in Git.

 ## Create a Git branch for your experiment